TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/x2go.md

 ## Configuring the client

-During first use, X2GO-client needs to be configured as shown in the picture.
+During the first use, X2GO-client needs to be configured as shown in the picture.
 To configure, select the "Session" tab in the upper left corner.
-The setting of the ssh-key is only necessary if you use a non-standard name or not the default key.
+Setting the SSH-key is only necessary if you use a non-standard name or not the default key.

 ![Configuration](/visualization/attachments/x2go-config-1.png)

-Large memory-consuming Desktop environments like MATE, KDE, GNOME are **not** available.
-Use window managers like `blackbox`, `fluxbox`, `jwm`, `fvwm2`, `awesome`, `lwm`, `fvwm-crystal` (last setting on the screen).
+Large memory-consuming desktop environments like MATE, KDE, and GNOME are **not** available.
+Use window managers like `blackbox`, `fluxbox`, `jwm`, `fvwm2`, `awesome`, `lwm`, and `fvwm-crystal` (last setting on the screen).

-If you select `Terminal` as "Session type" (use "fvwm2" as Command), you will get a "rootless" xterm and you can use that to start other software which will appear as individual windows on your regular desktop (not within a remote desktop window).
+If you select `Terminal` as the "Session type" (use "fvwm2" as the Command), you will get a "rootless" xterm, and you can use that to start other software which will appear as individual windows on your regular desktop (not within a remote desktop window).

 It is also recommended to configure the display settings, for example, as done in the example below or in some other suitable way, since changing the resolution of the remote desktop (= window size) at runtime is not possible (resizing the window would be the equivalent of stretching your physical monitor) or can have other undesired effects.